NHL announces this year’s Hart Trophy finalists | Offside

 NHL names McDavid, Matthews, MacKinnon Hart Trophy finalists

-The NHL announced the Hart Trophy nominees on Thursday morning, with a pair of players on Canadian teams getting recognized.
+The NHL announced the Hart Trophy nominees on Thursday morning, with Canadian teams taking the majority.

 Toronto Maple Leafs forward Auston Matthews, Edmonton Oilers forward Connor McDavid, and Colorado Avalanche forward Nathan MacKinnon were chosen as the three finalists for the NHL’s 2020-21 Most Valuable Player award as picked by the Pro Hockey Writers’ Association (PHWA).